nanocloudio/nanocloud/README.md

 ## Contributing

 Issues and pull requests are welcome.
 When authoring Dockyard images, follow the `io.nanocloud.options` schema so new services inherit the same binding and macro capabilities.
 Runtime or controller changes should include unit tests (`src/nanocloud/**`) and, where relevant, integration coverage (`tests/`).

+- Prefer the shared error helpers in `nanocloud::util::error` (see the examples in `src/nanocloud/util/error.rs`) so new code consistently uses `new_error` for user-facing strings and `with_context` when propagating IO or crypto failures.